arindam-m/test_314e/README.md

 Scrape through number of web pages from the root index and traverse through all the hyperlinks for a given depth level.

+*PS: Current this project is being hosted on [Heroku](https://test-314e.herokuapp.com/) platform, as a means of PoC.*

 <br/>

 ## Getting Started